harpyd/thestis/README.md

 * _interfaces_ (parsers, metrics, logging, etc.) — all sorts of interfaces, by implementing which you can choose the technology that the application will use in its work
 * _policies_ — application level policies interfaces and internal implementations.

-The __adapters__ code contains implementations for application-level interfaces.
+The __adapter__ code contains implementations for application-level interfaces.
 In runner, the application context is assembled from a configuration file with the necessary environment settings.
 On this layer, you can find the code associated with the database in _persistence_, implementation of _pubsub_ with _NATS_, and so on.

-The __ports__ layer contains the code that controls the application.
+The __port__ layer contains the code that controls the application.
 A good example is an HTTP server that invokes a specific Application method on an endpoint call.
 Or a scheduler.

 ## Project structure